What is Neuralgia/Neuropathy?

 Those with neuralgia endure discomfort that is not caused by the normal excitation of pain receptors.
 Sufferers often experience increased pain and tenderness along the path of the affected nerve.
 A light touch or pressure around the area of the damaged nerve can be excruciating.
 In serious cases, sufferers may experience paralysis of certain muscles associated with the damaged nerve.

 Before treating you, a physician should examine your full medical history to determine if the pain is due to an underlying medical condition.
 The doctors at Advanced Pain Care offer a wide range of pain management options from pain caused by either neuropathy or neuralgia.

 Your nerve pain may be able to be reduced and diagnosed with a sympathetic nerve block injection or other nerve blocking agents.
-One of our doctors can discuss treatment options following consultation.
-Your best first step is to request an appointment.
-We Offer Neuropathy & Neuralgia Pain Treatment in Austin, Round Rock, Waco & Cedar Park.
+One of our doctors can discuss treatment options and whether or not nerve injections are right for you following a consultation.